 How much does it cost to repair a chimney?

 Given they have to deal with fires being lit at the bottom of them, while the wind and rain batters the top, the chimneys on our home put up with a lot.
 That’s why it’s vital to ensure they’re well maintained and in good working order.
-We’ve put together this collection of common prices involved with chimney repair projects so you’ll know what kind of costs you can expect.
+We’ve put together this collection of common prices involved with chimney repair projects so you’ll know what kind of costs you can expect when hiring a chimney specialist.

 Chimney flashing costs